simpeg/community/governance.md

 We will hold an annual meeting dedicated to discussions of project governance in TODO:Month.
 At these meetings, we will review governance documents including this document and project roadmaps.
 Anyone is welcome to join these meetings.
 The authority to change the governance model is held by the Managing Director, but any changes to the governance model will be done in a consensus building process between the Managing Director, Project Contributors and the Community.

-Suggestions to governance processes can always be raised in the interm at weekly meetings, in the #governance channel on [slack](http://slack.simpeg.xyz), or directly to the project directors.
+Suggestions to governance processes can always be raised in the interm at weekly meetings, in the `~governance` channel on [Mattermost][mattermost], or directly to the project directors.

 ## Document History